-Cost of sales as a percentage of net sales in 2012 decreased to 37.7% from 39.4% in the prior year.
-The decrease was primarily the result of the change in the Company's product mix as a result of the lower sales of RENACIDIN in 2012 (as discussed above) and increased sales in 2012 of the Company's higher margin LUBRAJEL products, as well as a decrease in insurance expense.
+Cost of sales as a percentage of net sales in 2013 decreased to 36.4% from 37.7% in the prior year.
+The decrease was primarily the result of the change in the Company's product mix as a result of the lower sales of RENACIDIN in 2013 (as discussed above), and increased sales in 2013 of the Company's higher-margin LUBRAJEL products, as well as decreases in amortization and insurance expense.